Jeum1331/Web-Application/README.md

 Created a diagram illustrating the architecture of my cloud-based environment for the web application

-Ran different tests for web vulnerabilities.
+Ran different tests for web vulnerabilities in order to understand the impact it could have on a organization if Replicants were targeted.